EbrahimKaram/LebaneseEngineers/README.md

 * Arabic Name
 * Latin Name
 * Engineer ID
-* Link to extra info for that individual on the order of engineers sites
+* Link to extra info for that individual on the order of engineers site

 You can look at the `pullingTheDBv0.8.py` code to see how that was done.

 We know need to merge all that data into one CSV so it's easier to analyze.
-You can can look at `mergeAllFiles.py` for the details on how that was done.
+You can look at `mergeAllFiles.py` for the details on how that was done.

 ## Quick answers
 ***How many engineers are registered as of February 6,2021?***